top of page

 Eat Well, Stay Hydrated, and Move Your Body

-When you’re busy studying, it’s easy to skip meals or grab convenience food, but fueling your body matters.
+When you’re busy studying, it’s easy to skip meals or grab convenience food.
+However, fueling your body matters.
 Nutritious food supports brain function, energy levels, and your overall mood.

 Don't forget to stay hydrated, too.
-It's tempting to power through finals week with endless coffee runs, but too much caffeine and not enough water can leave you feeling even more stressed and exhausted.
-Dehydration can cause headaches, fatigue, and difficulty concentrating, all things you want to avoid during exams.
+It’s tempting to power through finals week with endless coffee, but too much caffeine can leave you feeling stressed and exhausted.
+Dehydration causes headaches, fatigue, and difficulty concentrating.
 Keep a water bottle with you and take regular sips throughout the day.
 Your mind and body will thank you.

-Add some movement to your day as well.
-Even a simple 10-minute walk can make a difference.
-Physical activity helps reduce stress hormones and improves focus.
-You don’t need to run a marathon, just find something that feels good to your body.
+Incorporate movement into your day as well.
+Even a simple 10-minute walk can help.
+Physical activity reduces stress hormones and improves focus.
+You don’t need to run a marathon; just find something that feels good for your body.

 Create a Calming Study Environment